-A exploration of the subsurface conditions has been completed at the Tamanend Business Park East site in St. Tammany Parish to assess its suitability for potential future industrial developments.
+A exploration of the subsurface conditions has been completed at the Tamanend Business Park West site in St. Tammany Parish to assess its suitability for potential future industrial developments.

-The site encompasses about 30 acres of undeveloped property situated off Louisiana Highway 434, a few miles north of Interstate 12 in St. Tammany Parish.
+The site encompasses about 38 acres of undeveloped property situated off Louisiana Highway 434, a few miles north of Interstate 12 in St. Tammany Parish.
 The property is located at the north end of the future Tamanend Development which is currently under construction.
-The site is heavily wooded with a cleared pathway bisecting the property.
+The site is heavily wooded with an existing cleared pathway bisecting the property.
 Topographic information was not available to us during this study; however, it was assumed that two (2) to 3 feet of cut and fill may be needed to reach the design grades.
 It is understood that the site will be marketed for industrial type developments.
-Typical facilities could be pre-engineered metal buildings or cast-in-place concrete structures.
+Typical facilities could be pre-engineered metal buildings or cast-in-place concrete structure.

-Based on the borings, about eight (8) to 10 inches of silty sandy topsoil with organics covered the surface.
-The topsoil was underlain by medium dense silt with sand to about 2 feet near boring B-1 or firm to stiff lean clay to a depth of approximately 4 feet near boring B-2.
-The surficial material was generally followed by stiff to very stiff sandy lean clay to a depth of about 12 feet where loose to medium sand was encountered and extended to about 37 feet.
-The sand was underlain by firm to stiff fat clay to approximately 48 feet and the deep boring was terminated in very stiff lean clay at a depth of 50 feet, the maximum depth explored.
-Groundwater was encountered at a depth of about $4\frac{1}{2}$ feet during drilling.
+Based on the borings, about eight (8) inches of silty sandy topsoil with organics covered the surface.
+The topsoil was underlain by firm to stiff silty sandy clay at boring B-1 or stiff fat clay at boring B-2 to a depth of approximately 2 feet.
+The surficial material was generally followed by firm to stiff lean and sandy lean clays to a depth of about 8 to 17 feet where loose to medium sand was encountered and extended to approximately 37 feet.
+The sand was underlain by firm to stiff fat clay to the maximum depth explored of 50 feet.
+Groundwater was encountered at a depth of about 4 1⁄2 feet during drilling.

-Based on the field data and laboratory test results, the soils encountered near the surface consist mostly of medium dense sandy silts or very stiff lean clays.
-The near surface silty soils encountered at the site are generally stable when dry.
+Based on the field data and laboratory test results, the soils encountered near the surface consist mostly of firm to stiff silty sandy clay or stiff lean clay.
+These types of soil are generally stable when dry.
 However, they are moisture sensitive and can lose their support capabilities if they become saturated.
 Therefore, depending on the site condition at the time of construction, some of the silty soils may have to be removed and replaced with compacted structural fill.